axiom-data-science/ocean-model-skill-assessor/docs/cli.md

 * `kwargs`: Some keyword arguments to make the local catalog.
 See `omsa.main.make_local_catalog()` for more details.
   * `filenames`: (Required) Where to find dataset(s) from which to make local catalog.
 * `kwargs_open`: Keyword arguments to pass on to the appropriate intake open_* call for model or dataset.
+* `verbose` Print useful runtime commands to stdout if True as well as save in log, otherwise silently save in log.
+Log is located in the project directory, which can be checked on the command line with `omsa proj_path --project_name PROJECT_NAME`.
+Default is True, to turn off use `--no-verbose`.
+* `mode` mode for logging file.
+Default is to overwrite an existing logfile, but can be changed to other modes, e.g. "a" to instead append to an existing log file.

 +++